-PART B - to be completed by a Church Priest or Minister to confirm eligibility where a Baptism Certi Certificate or Certificate of Dedication is not provided Full r Full name of child Chur ch Pries t or minister Address Telephone From your knowledge, please tick box if it describes the child's circumstances: please tick box if it describes the child's circumstances: Criterion 3 Priority will next be given to children who are Baptised Catholic.
-6 Criterion 5 Priority will next be given to children of other Christian denominations 11 whose membership is evidenced by a minister of religion.
-Criterion 6 Priority will next be given to children of other faiths whose membership is evidenced by a religious leader.8
+PART B - to be completed by a Church Priest or Minister to confirm eligibility where a Baptism Certificate or Certificate of Dedication is not provided Full name of child Chur ch Pries t or minister Address Tele phone From your knowledge, please tick box if it describes the child's circumstances: Criterion 3 Priority will next be given to children who are Baptised Catholic.
+6 Criterion 5 Priority will next be given to children of other Christian denominations 12 whose membership is evidenced by a minister of religion.
+Priority will next be given to children of other Christian denominations 12 whose membership is evidenced by a minister of religion.
+Criterion 6 Priority will next be given to children of other faiths 13 whose membership is evi by a religious leader.
+8 Priority will next be given to children of other faiths 13 whose membership is evidenced by a religious leader.
+8